fsprojects/Paket/docs/content/commands/find-packages.md

 	paket find-packages -s

 The command allows runs to suggest package names.
-It will keep in a loop until it receives the text ":q".
+It will keep running in a loop until it receives the text ":q".